 How long do I need to wait between IVF cycles?
 Is it better to take a break between IVF cycles?
 What is the time I should wait between fertility treatments?
 These are all questions that fertility specialists get asked quite frequently.
 Dr. Marcy Maguire, a reproductive endocrinologist at RMA, answers all of your questions.

-I had an unsuccessful treatment cycle.
+I had an unsuccessful IVF or IUI treatment cycle.
 Should I wait some time before trying to conceive again or should I try sooner rather than later?

 Our approach is to carefully evaluate every unsuccessful cycle and optimize the next one.
 What kind of treatment cycle have you just completed?

-Fresh in vitro fertilization cycles should not be performed in back to back months.
+Fresh in vitro fertilization cycles should not be performed in back-to-back months.
 It is our practice’s approach to take one month off after a fresh cycle of IVF prior to embarking on another fresh cycle of IVF.
-Alternatively, we are very comfortable – and have had high pregnancy rates, doing a frozen embryo transfer immediately following a fresh IVF cycle.

 Individualizing treatment protocols for each patient maximizes pregnancy rates.

 Our practice is exceptionally hands-on.
 Each patient works closely with a single physician to choose the next treatment cycle to help couples conceive in the shortest amount of time possible.